Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 A Napa trip is not meant to be a once-and-done experience.
 There are simply too many wonders here.
 And a different experience for everyone.
 With thoughtful planning, smart shipping, and a focus on wines that fit your real life, the magic can carry on all year.
 And come back for your next trip.

-That’s when a visit turns into a ritual—when the stories, the places, and the people come back to you every time you pull a cork.
+That’s when visiting Napa Valley year-round turns into a ritual, when the stories, the places, and the people come back to you every time you pull a cork.
 That is why people come to Napa Valley.